 Brian Flakne has been practicing law in Minnesota since 1981.
 During that time he has concentrated his practice in the areas of family law, criminal defense, and real estate development.
 Brian has also been involved in complex civil cases, business planning, and general litigation.
-Dedication to the full range of client needs has been the hallmark of Brian’s 38 plus years as a lawyer.
+Dedication to the full range of client needs has been the hallmark of Brian’s nearly forty years as a lawyer.

 Brian has tried cases in State and Federal Court.
 He has argued cases to the Minnesota Court of Appeals and represented clients in front of the Minnesota Supreme Court.
 Brian has the distinction of having represented the plaintiffs in 3 successful class actions.
 For many years, Brian was a panel member/investigator on the Ethics Committee for the Fourth District, working to ensure that lawyers in this community observed the highest standards of professional behavior.

 In addition to his private law practice, Brian is General Counsel for Wall Development LLC and Lupe Development Partners, LLC.
 As General Counsel, Brian directs contract negotiations, environmental review, financial and insurance underwriting, and the professional and governmental compliance aspects of these real estate development companies.
 His extensive legal background has been a significant asset for various real estate projects that have been developed in the City of Minneapolis, including the Stone Arch Apartments (221 units), Marcy Park Apartments (59 units), Franklin Lofts (54 units), Madison Lofts (47 units), Flour Sack Flats (65 units), Eat Street Flats (63 units), 520 Second Street Apartments (91 units), and Mill City Quarter (165 units), East Side Apartments (114 units), Lake Street Dwelling (110 units).